 The credit risk related to gold trade receivable is considered minimal as gold is sold to creditworthy major banks and settled promptly, usually within the following month.
-The amount of \$6,265,462 included in trade and other receivables relating to gold production in December 2011 was received on January 3, 2012.
+At December 31, 2012 there was no amount outstanding (2011 - \$6,265,462) included in trade and other receivables relating to gold production.

-The credit risk related to receivables from government related to taxes, mineral rights and exploration tax credits, included in trade and other receivables, relates to not receiving amounts claimed from certain government audits.
+The credit risk related to receivables from government related to taxes, mineral rights and exploration tax credits, included in trade and other receivables, relates to not receiving amounts claimed due to government audits or other factors.
 As a result, the full balance recorded may not be ultimately realized.
 Management currently does not expect the amount to be ultimately realized to be materially different from that currently recorded.